ajwdewit/pcse_notebooks/readme.rst

 Using these notebooks generally require a python environment that includes the following packages:

 - PCSE and its dependencies
+- pandas, matplotlib
-- pandas, matplotlib and for notebook 09 the NLOPT optimization library.
+- for notebook 09 the NLOPT optimization library.
+- for notebook 10 the SAlib library.